-With the thought of a creamier chili in mind I started to collect the ingredients for a white chili, I started with great northern breans, green chilies, a few diced tomatoes, and some chicken broth.
+With the thought of a creamy pumpkin chili in mind I started to collect the ingredients for a white chili base.
+I started with great northern beans, green chilies, a few diced tomatoes, and some chicken broth.

 When it came time to decide on the protein I was very hesitant to use chicken which is usually found in white chili so I made a mental list of different possible meats I could use and then a light bulb went off, maple breakfast sausage and oh my goodness you guys I picked a winner!
 The slight sweetness of the maple sausage offsets the green chilies and both compliment the creaminess of the pumpkin and cream cheese we add later.

 I moved on to the spices starting with the obvious cumin and chili powder, adding a little black pepper for a little spice and then bam, I did it I added nutmeg!
 Yes nutmeg in your chili, trust me on this one.
 You let this beautiful concoction simmer all day in the crockpot, hurray for minimal work!

 Towards the end you will add cream cheese to give the chili the perfect creaminess!

 And now friends we have the most perfect fall time creamy pumpkin chili!
 So grab your can of pumpkin get out the slow cooker and make a batch of this perfect fall comfort food 🙂